Frequently asked questions relating to Haydon Bridge Lease Extensions

 • I am looking into the costs of carrying out a lease extension for my 2 bed flat in Haydon Bridge, and would like some figures on that.

-• Even though I may not need a lease extension but I do require a vesting order on a property I want to buy in Haydon Bridge.
-The house is freehold but the garden is officially leasehold, 1000 year lease from 1854.
-Its the garden area.
+• Although I do not need a lease extension but I do require a vesting order on a property I want to acquire in Haydon Bridge.
+The house is freehold but the garden is officially leasehold, 995 year lease from 1895.
+Its the rear garden.

-• I require an estimate to extend my aunt’s lease on a ground floor flat in Haydon Bridge.
-She already has a figure from the landlord for a lease extension but I am not sure it is reasonable.
+• Are you able to provide an estimate to extend my mum’s lease on a one bedroom second floor purpose built flat in Haydon Bridge.
+She recently got a price from the landlord for a lease extension but I am far from certain if it is too expensive.

 • Other Topics